SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 the task group returns the array of downloaded photos as its overall result.

+### Task Cancellation

+Swift concurrency uses a cooperative cancellation model.
+Each task checks whether it has been canceled at the appropriate points in its execution, and responds to cancellation an appropriate way.
+Depending on the work you're doing, that usually means one of the following:

+- Throwing an error like `CancellationError`
+- Returning `nil` or an empty collection
+- Returning the partially completed work

-The process of downloading many pictures could take a long time.
+Downloading pictures could take a long time if the pictures are large or the network is slow.
 To let the user stop this work, without waiting for all of the tasks to complete, the tasks need check for cancellation and stop running if they are canceled.
-There are two ways a task can do this: by calling the `checkCancellation()` method, or by checking the `isCancelled` property.
+There are two ways a task can do this: by calling the [`Task.checkCancellation()`][] method, or by reading the [`Task.isCancelled`][] property.
 Calling `checkCancellation()` throws an error if the task is canceled;
 a throwing task can let that error propagate out of the task, stopping all of the task's work.